Fowlart/startup_informer/readme.md

 - Also, the app can parse system logs on PC/VM startup to identify the last boot timestamp and the wifi connection used during the previous session.

-- We plan to create an interface for the application for working as Telegram Bot.
+- We plan to create an interface for the application for user interaction via Telegram.

 **How to install on Linux Ubuntu:**